Many or all companies we feature compensate us. Compensation and editorial

 • Charging an expensive purchase to your card increases your credit utilization ratio, which could drag down your credit score.

-Home equity loan or HELOC
+4) Home equity loan or home equity line of credit (HELOC)

-You can apply for a home equity loan or HELOC online with various banks, credit unions, and online lenders.
+You can apply for a home equity loan or HELOC with various banks, credit unions, and online lenders.
 Along with providing your personal details, you’ll have to upload verifying documentation about your income and property.

 Home equity loans and HELOCs are secured loans that use your home as collateral, meaning you risk losing your home to foreclosure if you can’t repay the loan.
-However, if tapping into your home equity seems like a good option for you, check out our guides to compare the best home equity loans or the best HELOCs.

 Pros